 Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of university with Sylvan’s study skills program in Saskatchewan.
 Our program, which is specifically designed for students in grades 4-12, teaches valuable problem solving, critical thinking and life management skills that help kids more effectively manage their time and organize their schoolwork.
 You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
 So don't delay: contact your local Sylvan in Saskatchewan now to make sure your child is equipped for success.

 With homework piling up, advanced classes to take, extracurricular activities to attend, part-time jobs to get to on time and a social life to uphold, there’s no question that most students have a lot on their plate.
 And with university applications to eventually consider, it can be difficult to stay on top of things.
 This is where our study skills program can make a big impact: our tutoring experts will equip students with valuable strategies for planning, managing and prioritizing schedules and workloads, so they can take on any project more effectively.

 Life-Long Skills to Succeed, Starting in Grade 4

-- How to ace the all-important university admission essay.
+- How to successfully apply for university and write a compelling admission essay.

-- Job interview preparation, including how to write an effective resume and cover letter.
+- Job interview preparation techniques, including how to create a resume that works.